-Last Updated on October 16, 2023 by thecapetownblog
+Last Updated on October 10, 2025 by Hannah Stephenson

-So if you’re searching for the perfect Sunday activity, look no further because I’ve got a super detailed list of 21 things to do in Cape Town on Sunday.
+I’ve spent many a happy Sunday in Cape Town since I moved here in 2021, so if you’re searching for the perfect Sunday activity, look no further because I’ve got a super detailed list of the best things to do!

 1. Go to the Oranjezicht Market